-Assessment: Two 1-hour midterm exams (15% each); Assignments (10%); Seminars (10%); 2-hours Final Exam (50%)
+Assessment: One 2-hours midterm exam (30%); Assignments (10%); Seminars (20%); 2-hours Final Exam (40%)

 750783, Software Maintenance

 Teaching Method: 37 hours Lectures (2-3 hours per week), 8 hours Seminars (1 per 2 weeks)

 Aims: The Software Maintenance is a most large and expensive task (75%) in the life cycle of software.
 The practical importance of this task has attracted great attention these last years, at both academic and industrial levels.
 This module aims to present theoretical and a practical techniques, tools, and methodologies that help software developers to achieve this unavoidable task with a maximum of success.